Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 - the period for acceptance of the offer, or the period within which the entrepreneur guarantees the price;

-- whether the agreement is archived after conclusion, and if so, how it can be consulted by the consumer;
+- whether the agreement is archived after its conclusion, and if so, how it can be accessed by the consumer;

-- the manner in which the consumer can check and, if desired, correct the data provided by him in the context of the agreement before concluding the agreement;
+- the way in which the consumer can check and, if desired, correct the data provided by them in the context of the agreement before concluding the agreement;

-- the possible other languages in which, besides Dutch, the agreement can be concluded;
+- any other languages in which, besides Dutch, the agreement can be concluded;

-- the codes of conduct to which the entrepreneur has submitted and the manner in which the consumer can consult these codes of conduct electronically; and
+- the codes of conduct to which the entrepreneur has subscribed and the manner in which the consumer can consult these codes of conduct electronically; and

 - the minimum duration of the distance agreement in the case of a duration transaction.